 We visited the Morant's Curve twice during our stay in Banff.
 While we did not get to see a full freight train, we did see a small locomotive and snow plough come through Morant’s Curve.

 Lake Louise is another one of the quintessential Canadian Rockies “must-sees” that should be at the top of your list any time of year.
 It is definitely at the top of our list of things to do in Banff in winter.
 You might be familiar with the lake due to its striking blue waters that most people associate with the Canadian Rockies.
 When you visit Lake Louise in winter, the lake is covered in ice and snow, but it is no less beautiful.

 Lake Louise is easily accessible by car and is a 40 minute drive away from Banff.
 If you're planning to visit during the holidays or on weekends, make sure you get there early in the day.
 It can be very busy and the parking lot fills up quickly.
 Also be sure to check the weather before you plan your trip there as it can be dramatically different from Banff.
-Generally speaking, the temperature at Lake Louise will be a few degrees colder than the town of Banff due to its higher elevation.
+Generally speaking, the temperature at Lake Louise will be a few degrees colder than the town of Banff due to its higher elevation in the Rocky Mountains.

 The Vermilion Lakes are actually less than 2 miles from the town of Banff, and yet they feel like they are a million miles away!
 You may have seen pictures of beautiful reflections of Mount Rundle at any time of the year, and this is where the pictures were taken from!